eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 ## General

-### Why is it called CRANapt?
+### Why is it called both CRANapt and r2u?

 We hope to eventually provide CRAN binaries for multiple distributions (Debian, Ubuntu, ...), releases (testing/stable, LTS/current, ...), hardware platforms, and so on.
-But we have to start somewhere so Ubuntu LTS for amd64 is the first instance.
+But we had to start somewhere, so Ubuntu LTS for amd64 is the first instance.
+And as we are effectively only on Ubuntu for now, the shorter 'r2u' crept up, and stuck.

 ### How is it pronounced?